Nowshin1077/Note/README.md

-# Note💫 (Flask Web App)
+# Note💫

-A web app where a user can take notes and delete notes also.
-A user have to signup first.
+A flask web app where a user can take notes as well as delete notes.
+A user have to signup first to create a account to start note taking.

 ## Features and Interfaces
 1. Login page
    - Login with Email and password

 2. Signup page
    - Email
    - First Name